Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 Instead, you just have little restaurants overlooking the lake from their vantage point in the hills.
 Lively bars where locals go to relax in the evenings provide the perfect spot for visitors to wind down too.

-The town does, of course, host its fair share of pretty churches, the best of which is, in my opinion, the Santuario Madonna delle Lacrime.
+The town does, of course, host its fair share of pretty churches, the best of which is, in my opinion, the Santuario Madonna delle Lacrime (Shrine of Our Lady of Tears).
 The simple yet grand white façade belies the intricate frescoes and relics that lie within.

 With fewer tourists passing through, the town is quiet for most of the year, except for August, when the annual Opera Festival takes place.
 The festival involves numerous open-air, lakeside concerts as part of a competition, drawing contestants from all over to vie for prestigious scholarships.

 There are lots of historic villages to explore nearby.
 If you don’t have a car, you can take the bus or head out on a hike.
-Bellano is particularly popular with hikers for the great hiking trails through the surrounding hills.
+Nestled between the mountains and the lake, it offers opportunities for outdoor adventure such as hiking, kayaking, and windsurfing.

 The whole area boasts incredible landscapes.
 In fact, the town itself is built over and around the Orrido di Bellano ravine.
 The gorge runs through the center of Bellano, with a viewing bridge winding across and offering a bird’s eye view of the river and dramatic waterfalls.